102nd Reconnaissance Battalion of General Karel Paleček: Reconnaissance Patrol Competition

 The Reconnaissance Patrol Competition is a national military patrolling exercise that makes its participating units cover more than 100 kilometers in three days while performing numerous types of military tasks.
 It is a test of leadership, self-discipline, courage, physical endurance, determination and knowledge of wide range of reconnaissance skills.

 The history of this event which is organized uniquely by the 102nd Reconnaissance Battalion reaches back to 2006.
 The initial idea was to compare the level of skills and readiness of reconnaissance troops within the battalion but it was the year later when the competition was opened to other units of the Czech Army.
 This event usually takes place at the end of August.
 Due to its demanding nature, severe condition and physical challenge only two thirds of contestants usually finish this competition.

 Charity events

 Charity events have been organized annually by the 102nd Reconnaissance Battalion since 2009 in order to raise money for children in need.
 Handing over of the charity voucher is usually connected with sport activities and social events organized for service members, their families and guests.

 Visitors' and Presentation Day

-Visitors' and Presentation Day of the 102nd Reconnaissance Battalion has been annually organized for children from Prostejov as well as for service members and their families.
+Visitors' and Presentation Day of the 102nd Reconnaissance Battalion has been annually organized for children from Prostějov as well as for service members and their families.
 The program usually includes a presentation of military vehicles, weapons and equipment.
 Visitors can also watch a training display of parachute jumps, a demonstration of the MUSADO military combat system, or a simulated ambush.
 This event takes place in June.